dan815/SimpleShoppingCartWithCalculator/README.md

 There is very basic functionality including:
 * Adding items to basket
 * Removing items from basket
-* overridden quals and hashcode method for ease of access
+* overridden equals and hashcode method in Item class for ease of access
 * PriceCalculator util class that is making use of Stream API
 * JUnit testing for PriceCalcutor and Basket classes